 The best way to keep tabs on your identity is to check your credit report year round.
 The government tells you to check it once a year for free at Annual Credit Report, but there’s a way to keep tabs on it year round.
 Click here for more on this feature, and yes it’s free and legit through Annual Credit Report.

 There are lots of others ways to protect your name with simple steps.
-I’m not going to go into each one here, but click on the hyperlinks to learn more.
-You can do a lot by keeping tabs on your credit, reducing your junk mail, shredding, googling your name to make sure private information is not publicly posted, and browsing privately online.
+You protect your own name.
+Here are some ways: keep tabs on your credit, reduce your junk mail, shredding, Google your name to make sure private information is not publicly posted, and browse privately online.
 You don’t necessarily need a company to do what you can do on your own.

-If you prefer a company doing the work for you, ask the companies you currently do business with if they offer the service.
-Banks, credit unions, and even insurance companies often offer their customers identity theft protection for a small cost or even free.
+If you prefer a company to monitor your credit, ask the companies you currently do business with if they offer the service.
+Banks, credit unions, and even insurance companies often offer identity theft protection for a small cost or even free.